amancantgit/Your-Weather/README.md

 ## Description
-It provides two sections: "Your Weather" for current location details and "Search Weather" to find weather data for specific cities.
+Your Weather provides two sections: "Your Weather" for current location details and "Search Weather" to find weather data for specific cities.
 It displays essential information such as temperature, weather description, icon, wind speed, humidity, and cloud cover.
 Flags representing the country of each searched city add visual appeal.
 The app offers real-time updates and a user-friendly interface for seamless navigation.

 [Weather Cast]()